The Top 10 Best Abdominal Exercises Part 2

 To set up: Find a mat and lay down on it.
 Straighten your legs.
 You are ready.

 To v-sit: The basic v-sit begins in a seated position.
-Contract your abdominal muscles and core, and lift your legs up to a 45-degree angle.
+Contract your abdominal muscles and core, and lift your legs to a 45-degree angle.
 Reach your arms straight forward or reach up toward your shins or toes if you are able.
 It is important to maintain good core posture and a strong spine.

 Hold this “V” position for several seconds to begin.
 As you get stronger, hold the position longer.
 Return to your starting position slowly.